stagas/frequire/README.md

 ### f.require(moduleName [, modulePath OR code ])

-Loads and registers a module file, or pass some code to be required (it will be wrapped like: `module.exports = code`)
+Loads and registers a module file, or pass some code to be required (it will be wrapped like: `module.exports = code`).

+You can also require JSON files.
+Any other types will be returned as Strings (for example you could require an html document, a css file, etc).

 ### f.expose('some', code)